 Jonathan is highly respected and valued thought leader on entrepreneurship and innovation.
 His work as a venture investor, innovation consultant, university professor and media commentator, allows him to experience and connect the many threads of entrepreneurship and technology innovation that are core to the United States economy and its future.
 When Jonathan talks about these areas, the community takes notice.
 He is identified as a leader of change and influence in print and television media, among other things being recognized by Washingtonian magazine as a “Tech Titan,” by Washington Business Journal as a member of the “Power 100” and by the Commonwealth of Virginia as one of the “50 Most Influential Entrepreneurs” in the Commonwealth.
+He has been innovation policy advisor to a number of national and state political campaigns, including serving most recently as the head of the Innovation Group for the successful gubernatorial campaign of Ralph Northam.

 Jonathan grew up in a family of small business owners.
 His parents and grandparents desperately tried to prevent him from living an entrepreneurial life and encouraged him to become a professional instead.
 He obtained an education in economics and law (with post graduate qualifications in each) from the London School of Economics (MSc in Economics), Cambridge University (BA and MA in law), New York University (LLM) and George Washington University (BA).